How Your Appetite Increases Over Time

 - Start a food journal to fully understand your eating habits and what types of food are causing weight regain after gastric sleeve surgery.

 Solution: Ask about the medications you are taking and their side effects

 Some patients have to work a lot harder to lose weight and keep the weight off.
 Gastric sleeve surgery is not a perfect “fix-all” solution.
 It is a tool, and you can work with the tool or work against it.

 - Nutrition: What are your current eating habits?

 - Support: Seek support and join a gastric sleeve support group

 - Exercise: Be more active and start a new exercise routine.

 - Medications: Have you started gaining weight since you started a new medication?
 Speak with your doctor to discuss other alternatives.

 After gastric sleeve surgery, the stomach size holds roughly 2 to 3 ounces of food as opposed to the average stomach holding 40 ounces of food.
 It is a common misconception that the smaller stomach is capable of stretching back to its original size.
-This is false, but patients may encounter slight stretching with bad eating habits for long periods of time.
+This is false, but patients may encounter slight dilation with bad eating habits for long periods of time.
 The stomach is an elastic organ, making stomach stretching after gastric sleeve possible, but insignificant.